xypron/sispmctl/README.md

 ------------

 See the file INSTALL for generic installation instructions.
-The following confiure options may be of interest:
+The following configure options may be of interest:

 --prefix=dif
         Set installation directory-prefix (default is /usr/local)